laplcebeltrami/maltreated/README.md

 http://brainimaging.waisman.wisc.edu/%7Echung/barcodes/
 If you are using data or codes, please reference [1] or [2] above.

-(C) 2013- Moo K. Chung, University of Wisconsin-Madison
+(C) 2013- Moo K. Chung, Jamie Hanson, Andrew Alexander, Richard Davidson, Seth Pollack, University of Wisconsin-Madison